mlflow/recipes-examples/classification/README.md

-# Is this bottle of wine red or white?
-Binary classification
+# Binary classification: Is this bottle of wine red or white?
 This is the root directory for an example project for the [MLflow Classification Recipe](https://mlflow.org/docs/latest/recipes.html#classification-recipe).
 Follow the instructions [here](../README.md) to set up your environment first,